 November 14, 2021: Dan Chiasson

 PLEASE NOTE: This reading will be held live and in-person at the Katonah Village Library at 26 Bedford Road, Katonah, NY and will follow all CDC and state-mandated guidelines.
 This includes adequate distance between seats and maximum ventilation for the room.
-We will require all attendees to present ID and proof of vaccination and to wear a mask at all times in the reading room.
+We will require all attendees to present ID and proof of vaccination, to sign a Covid waiver agreement, and to wear a mask at all times in the reading room.

 Dan Chiasson was born in Burlington, Vermont, on May 9, 1971.
 He received his BA at Amherst College in Amherst, Massachusetts, where he double majored in English and classics.
 He received his PhD in postwar American poetry at Harvard University.

 Chiasson has authored five books of poetry: The Math Campers (Alfred A. Knopf, 2020); Bicentennial (Alfred A. Knopf, 2014); Where’s the Moon, There’s the Moon (Alfred A. Knopf, 2010); Natural History (Alfred A. Knopf, 2007); and The Afterlife of Objects (University of Chicago Press, 2002).

 In her New York Times review of Bicentennial, Daisy Fried writes, “[Chiasson’s] poems are often beautiful, odd and quite moving.
 He seldom resorts to lilting cadences or glow-in-the-dark imagery to achieve this, and complicates any move toward traditional lyric warmth; his poetry is genially brainy, jokey, casually formal, sometimes essayistic and humorously oracular.”